explainers-by-googlers/cross-origin-storage/README.md

 ### Privacy

-Since the file is stored and retrieved upon explicit user permission, there's no way for files stored in the COS to become supercookies without raising the user's suspicion.
+Since the file is stored and retrieved upon explicit user permission, there's no way for files stored in COS to become supercookies without raising the user's suspicion.
 Privacy-sensitive user agents can decide to prompt upon every retrieval operation, others can decide to only prompt once, and auto-allow from thereon.
-Storing a file in the COS always requires the user's permission.
+Storing a file in COS always requires the user's permission.

 ## Open questions

 ### Minimum resource size

-Should there be a required minimum resource size for a resource to be eligible for the COS?
+Should there be a required minimum resource size for a resource to be eligible for COS?
 Maybe 100 MB?
-The assumption is that that the required prompting would be scary enough for websites to only use the COS for resources where it really makes sense to have them available cross-origin, that is, where they could profit themselves from using a potentially already cached version rather than downloading their own version from the network.
+The assumption is that that the required prompting would be scary enough for websites to only use COS for resources where it really makes sense to have them available cross-origin, that is, where they could profit themselves from using a potentially already cached version rather than downloading their own version from the network.

 ### Eviction

-Browsers should likely treat resources in the COS under the same conditions as if they were [`persist()`]([https://storage.spec.whatwg.org/#dom-storagemanager-persisted](https://storage.spec.whatwg.org/#dom-storagemanager-persist))ed as per the Storage Living Standard.
+Browsers should likely treat resources in COS under the same conditions as if they were [`persist()`]([https://storage.spec.whatwg.org/#dom-storagemanager-persisted](https://storage.spec.whatwg.org/#dom-storagemanager-persist))ed as per the Storage Living Standard.

-User agents are envisioned to offer a manual UI for the user to see and modify what resources are stored in the COS and, based on stored information about the origins having used a resource, decide to delete a resource from the COS.
+User agents are envisioned to offer a manual UI for the user to see and modify what resources are stored in COS and, based on stored information about the origins having used a resource, decide to delete a resource from COS.

 ### Out-of-bounds access

-If a user already has manually downloaded a resource like a large AI model, should the browser offer a way to let the user put the resource in the COS?
+If a user already has manually downloaded a resource like a large AI model, should the browser offer a way to let the user put the resource in COS?
 Most likely this doesn't even need specifying, but could just be an affordance provided by the user-agent.

 ## Considered alternatives